Mr. Cooper overview

 Mr. Cooper doesn’t post current rates on its website, stressing instead that the rate is just one piece of a complicated puzzle.
 When Bankrate attempted to find rates on Mr. Cooper’s site, we were directed to fill out a form with contact information and wait for the lender to get in touch.

-Mr. Cooper is not accredited by the Better Business Bureau but has a grade of C+ from the organization.
-Its Trustpilot rating is 4.5 out of five stars, or “excellent.”
-Mr. Cooper ranked 10th in the 2020 J.D.
+Mr. Cooper is not accredited by the Better Business Bureau but has a grade of B- from the organization.
+Its Trustpilot rating is 4.5 out of five stars, or “Excellent.”
+Mr. Cooper ranked below-average in J.D.
 Power rankings for U.S. Primary Mortgage Origination Satisfaction.
-Its score of 832 lagged the industry average of 856.
+Its score of 800 lagged the industry average of 851.

 Mr. Cooper has run afoul of regulators on several occasions.
 In late 2020, the Consumer Financial Protection Bureau (CFPB) announced a multimillion-dollar order to settle claims Mr. Cooper “violated multiple federal consumer financial laws, causing substantial harm to the borrowers whose mortgages it serviced, including distressed homeowners.”
 At the same time, Mr. Cooper, PNC Bank and U.S. Bank also settled with the U.S. Department of Justice for similar servicing issues.